FAQ about Knife lines

 +

-Their sharpness comes mainly from the high-quality hard core steel with a high carbon content.
-It allows a very fine grind and a thin sharpening angle, while the Damascus structure stabilizes the blade.
-MISAKI knives cut cleanly with less pressure and make work noticeably more pleasant.
+The sharpness comes mainly from the high-quality, hard core steel with a high carbon content.
+It allows a very fine grind with a narrow sharpening angle, making the edge extremely sharp and helping it stay sharp for a long time.
+The Damascus steel also stabilises the blade and provides a controlled, robust structure.
+MISAKI knives cut cleanly with less pressure, which protects the ingredients and makes work noticeably more pleasant.